elliotvilhelm/GradeSource-AutoFill/README.md

 ##### Usage

-`python3 autofill.py -u username -p password -f hw4.csv -i 589789`
+`python3 autofill.py -u <username> -p <password> -f hw4.csv -i 589789`

+*.csv file is expected to be in the directory of the script

 The last "-i" parameter is the id of the from the url of the score page you want to update, for example given: